brain-bzh/SoundNet_UEDL/README.md

 # How to use
-1. First load your audio files.
-Note that they have to be resampled to 22050 Hz which is the frequency at which SoundNet was trained.
+1. Load an audio file.
+File can be of any format supported by torchaudio, but note that you may to resample to 22050 Hz which is the frequency at which SoundNet was trained.
 To load audio, you can directly use [`torchaudio.load()`](https://pytorch.org/audio/stable/tutorials/audio_io_tutorial.html#loading-audio-data) and you can then resample with [`torchaudio.transforms.Resample`](https://pytorch.org/audio/stable/transforms.html#resample).
-See [torchaudio documentation](https://pytorch.org/audio/stable/index.html) for details.
+See [torchaudio documentation](https://pytorch.org/audio/stable/index.html) for details on supported file formats and other technicalities related to audio.

 ```python
     from torchaudio import load